shermp/NickelClock/README.md

 ## Install NickelClock

-1. Download the `KoboRoot.tgz` file from the latest release.
+1. Download the `NickelClock.zip` file from the [latest](https://github.com/shermp/NickelClock/releases/latest)
+   release.
+Extract the `KoboRoot.tgz` file from the downloaded file (note: Mac OS X may extract this by default on download).
 2. Copy `KoboRoot.tgz` to the `.kobo` directory on your Kobo, and disconnect it from your computer.
 The Kobo will reboot automatically.